wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/hpc/README.md

   This guide was [templated from here,](https://support.ceci-hpc.be/doc/_contents/QuickStart/SubmittingJobs/SlurmTutorial.html) which goes into more detail regarding many of these commands.
   Another greate resource is the [Slurm Quick Start User Guide](https://slurm.schedmd.com/quickstart.html) which has links to other good slurm documentation.

-  Resource sharing on a High Performance Computer (HPC) system is typically organized by a pieve of software called a resource manager or job scheduler.
+  Resource sharing on a High Performance Computer (HPC) system is typically organized by a piece of software called a resource manager or job scheduler.
 Users submit jobs which are scheduled and allocated resources (CPU cores, GPU, RAM, time, etc.) by the resource manager.  **You cannot access any resources on this system without an active Slurm job.**

   [Slurm](https://slurm.schedmd.com/) is the scheduler that we are using here at Wright State.
 In this document we will cover the basics of interacting with slurm in order to figure out what resources are available and to submit jobs for computation on a cluster.